microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ---

-Visual Studio Code leverages [Azure DevOps](https://azure.microsoft.com/services/devops/) for its Marketplace services.
+Visual Studio Code uses [Azure DevOps](https://azure.microsoft.com/services/devops/) for its Marketplace services.
 This means that authentication, hosting, and management of extensions are provided through Azure DevOps.

 `vsce` can only publish extensions using [Personal Access Tokens](https://docs.microsoft.com/azure/devops/integrate/get-started/authentication/pats).
 You need to create at least one in order to publish an extension.

 ### Get a Personal Access Token

 First off, follow the documentation to [create your own organization](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops) in Azure DevOps.
-In the following examples, the organization's name is `vscode`, please use your new organization name as appropriate.
+In the following examples, the organization's name is `vscode`, you should use your new organization name as appropriate.

 From your organization's home page (for example: `https://dev.azure.com/vscode`), open the User settings dropdown menu next to your profile image and select **Personal access tokens**:

 ![Personal settings menu](images/publishing-extension/token1.png)

-On the **Personal Access Tokens** page, click **New Token** to create a new Personal Access Token and set the following details:
+On the **Personal Access Tokens** page, select **New Token** to create a new Personal Access Token and set the following details:

 - Give it a Name
 - Set Organization to **All accessible organizations**